pablovegan/Python-tips-tools/README.md

 ### Objects and classes

-Everything in Python is an **object**, _i.e._ everything can be assigned to a variable or be passed as an argument to a function (the definition of object in Python varies with respect to other languages; in Python not all objects have attributes or methods, neither all admit subclasses).
+Everything in Python is an **object** (even packages!), i.e. everything can be assigned to a variable or be passed as an argument to a function (the definition of object in Python varies with respect to other languages; in Python not all objects have attributes or methods, neither all admit subclasses).

 When we create a new object of a certain class, the `__new__` method is called in the background, which creates a new empty object that is then initialized through the `__init__` method.